Information and Media Technology

 Violating copyrights or other proprietary rights through unauthorized copying [ask if you are not sure!]
 Unauthorized distribution of APU materials (particularly confidential or proprietary information); Attempting to “break in” to unauthorized computer networks or systems.

-Any questions concerning this Policy and/or appropriate use of APU-provided Internet access should be directed to the Office of the CIO, who will consult with Human Resources and the President’s Council as appropriate.
+Any questions concerning this Policy and/or appropriate use of APU-provided Internet access should be directed to the Office of the CIO, who will consult with Human Resources and the President’s Cabinet as appropriate.

 Approved by: John C. Reynolds, Vice President of Information and Media Technology